ibm-cloud-docs/key-protect/key-rings.md

 |original_key_ring_ID|**Optional**.
 The unique identifier of the key ring that the key is currently a part of.
 If unspecified, {{site.data.keyword.keymanagementserviceshort}} will search for the key in every key ring associated with the specified instance.
 It is therefore recommended to specify the key ring ID for a more optimized request.
 Note: The key ring ID of keys that are created without an `x-kms-key-ring` header is: `default`.|
 |correlation_ID|**Optional**.The unique identifier that is used to track and correlate transactions.|
 |new_key_ring_ID|**Required**.
 The unique identifier for the target key ring that you would like to move the key to.|
-{: caption="Table 2.
-Describes the variables that are needed to update a key's key ring with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to update a key's key ring with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 A successful `PATCH api/v2/keys/keyID_or_alias` request returns the key's metadata, including the id of the key ring that the key is a part of.